edgeandnode/gateway/README.md

 For an overview of TAP see https://github.com/semiotic-ai/timeline-aggregation-protocol.

-The gateway acts as a TAP sender, where each indexer request is sent with a TAP receipt.
+This is a horizon-ready gateway that generates TAP v2 receipts exclusively.
+The gateway acts as a TAP sender, where each indexer request is sent with a TAP v2 receipt.
 The gateway operator is expected to run 2 additional services:

 - [tap-aggregator](https://github.com/semiotic-ai/timeline-aggregation-protocol/tree/main/tap_aggregator):